Welcome to my page!

 Pronouns: He, Him, His

 Angelo holds a BA in Psychology and Political Science from Stony Brook University, SUNY, (go Seawolves!) with a minor in Women's, Gender, and Sexuality Studies, and an MA, MPhil (en route, 2023) in Basic and Applied Social Psychology from the CUNY Graduate Center.
+Angelo is proudly faculty @ John Jay College, CUNY, and Baruch College, CUNY, in addition to mentoring undergraduate students at Hostos Community College.

 © Angelo Cuismano